Indulge in ethical, innovative cuisine at Native, Browns, Mayfair!

 “Wood pigeon kebab” wood pigeon with harissa and dukka.
 Served on a housemade flatbread, pickled slaw, beetroot hummus & labneh”

-This was my order and I loved how the meat was cooked, the little sauces to accompany it, and the rest was simply freshly delicious.
+This was my order (above) and I loved how the meat was cooked, the little sauces to accompany it, and the rest was simply freshly delicious.

 Native at Browns Doyouspeaklondon Lifestyle London Blog